Estimated Reading Time: 9 Mins

 No. 2

-I don’t.
-That’s right.
-If the symptoms are so extreme that I feel incapable of making a rational decision, I won’t make any decision at all – not until I’m PMDD free.
+If the symptoms are so severe that rational decision-making feels compromised, I avoid making any decisions at all — not until my PMDD episode has passed.

-- Whether it’s been financial, relationship based, work-related or the like – if it can wait, I’d rather do nothing in the moment than do something I’ll later regret.
+- Whether it’s been financial, relationship based, work-related or the like — if it can wait, I’d rather do nothing in the moment than do something I later regret.

 Image by benzoix on freepik